Gas leak at ConocoPhillips Alaskan drilling site forces some to leave

 The Willow project is one of Alaska’s top development priorities, but it has prompted backlash from environmental and Indigenous groups who warn that it will harm wildlife, drive up carbon emissions and undercut the Biden administration’s transition to renewable energy.

-The Interior Department’s Bureau of Land Management is revising its environmental analysis of the Willow project after a U.S. district court judge found that the federal government failed to adequately analyze the climate impacts of the project, among other deficiencies. .
+The Interior Department’s Bureau of Land Management is revising its environmental analysis of the Willow project after a U.S. District Court judge found that the federal government failed to adequately analyze the climate impacts of the project, among other deficiencies.

 ConocoPhillips’s gas leak at the Alpine facility “demonstrates that industry is still not able to operate safely in this environment,” said Jeremy Lieb, a senior associate attorney with Earthjustice, which is suing over the project.
 “These projects pose a real threat to the people living nearby and a climate threat if you have a gas leak directly into the atmosphere.”